 Bill Lewis was one of the legendary Medway Poets Group along with Billy Childish, Sexton Ming, Charles Thomson and Rob Earl.

 He has performed his poems in Europe, Latin America and North America and has been published in magazines, journals and anthologies all over the world.
-Some of his poems have been translated into Spanish and his short stories into German.
+Some of his poems have been translated into French, Spanish, Italian and his short stories into German.
+Silivia Pio translated his poems into Italian and they have been published in the online Magazine Margutte.

 In addition, Lewis has been broadcast on television and radio on both sides of the Atlantic and has carried out readings, workshops and lectures at Literary Festivals (including the International Cambridge Poetry Festival), hospitals, prisons, schools and universities and he was the first Writer-in-Residence at the Brighton Festival (1985).